kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/instrumentation/README.md

 Batching helps better compress the data and reduce the number of outgoing connections required to transmit the data.

 The second kind of queue is on the exporter level and primarily offers queued retries.
 This queue support also persistent queue mechanism but this is not part of the test.
-This queue, queues batches which received from batch processor and will push batches to the backed after a configured timeout.
+The exporter queue, queues batches which received from batch processor and will push batches to the backed after a configured timeout.

-In case of backend outages, there is a retry mechanism to retry export to the backend before batches dropped from queue.
+In case of backend outages, there is a retry mechanism to retry export to the backend before batches dropped from the queue.
 That retry mechanism offers following configuration possibilities:
 - **initial_interval**: Time to wait after the first failure before retrying (default 5 seconds).
 - **max_interval**: The upper bound of backoff (default 30 seconds).
 - **max_elapsed_time**: The maximum amount of time spent trying to send a batch (default 300 seconds).

-The test goals is, simulate a backend outages and find out a configuration at least can 10 minutes long tolerate outages before drop traces from queue.
+The test goals is, simulate a backend outages and find out a configuration at least can 10 minutes long tolerate outages before drop traces from the queue.

-Test was performed on Kyma version 2.6 deployed on Kubernetes version 1.23.9 using the [Synthetic Load Generator utility](https://github.com/Omnition/synthetic-load-generator) running for a minimum of one hour.
+The test was performed on a Kyma version 2.6 deployed on Kubernetes version 1.23.9 using the [Synthetic Load Generator utility](https://github.com/Omnition/synthetic-load-generator) running for a minimum of 15 minutes.

 The parameters used in this test are: